 This process is not easy…and even a lot of these tips are easier SAID than DONE.
+Especially when you’re going through health issues that are out of your control, like I am!
 So give yourself grace.
-There WILL be slip-ups on your way back on track, but that’s life.
+There WILL be slip-ups on your way journey to health and happiness, but that’s life.
 It ebbs and flows…as does healthy living in general.
 Take breath.
 Put a smile on your face.
 Remember that each day begins anew.
 Acknowledge that you are strong and capable.
-And channel the fact that every down in life means an up is just around the corner. 🙂
+And channel the fact that every down in life means an up is just around the corner. 😉

 Do you ever struggle to ‘get back on track’ after travel or other life disruptions?

 What are your strategies for resuming healthy life choices?

 Do you think you’ll try any of the strategies I suggested in this post?Stay connected:Subscribe to Healthy HelperFacebook: Healthy HelperTwitter: @Healthy_HelperInstagram: HealthyHelperPinterest: Healthy_HelperBloglovin’: Healthy HelperGoogle+: Healthy HelperTumblr: Healthy Helper BlogSnapchat: KailaProulxWant to get FREE products for review and make money as a blogger?
 Check out Linqia!